lurchmath/lwp-example-lean/README.md

    to load and execute.
  * You should see green check marks next to both of your groups in the document, indicating that Lean agrees with you: 123 is a natural number.

-A full tutorial will be imported here later.

-Read the (heavily commented) code here:

- * [App code](lwp-example-lean.litcoffee) for this specific example
- * [HTML code](index.html) that loads the platform and application

-There is also a very simple [build process](gulpfile.litcoffee).